Me and You (Kenny Chesney song)

-"Me and You" is a song written by Skip Ewing and Ray Herndon, the latter of whom was formerly the guitarist of the band McBride & the Ride.
-It was recorded by American country music singer Kenny Chesney, who included it on two albums: All I Need to Know (1995) and Me and You (1996).
+"Me and You" is a song written by Skip Ewing and Ray Herndon, the latter of whom was a former guitarist of the band McBride & the Ride.
+It was recorded by American country music singer, Kenny Chesney, who included it on two albums: All I Need to Know (1995) and Me and You (1996).
 It was released in July 1996 as the second single and title track from the latter album, peaking at number 2 on the US country singles charts in 1996.

 Content

-"Me and You" is a mid-tempo ballad in which the male narrator tells of how he and his life partner complement each other.
+"Me and You" is a mid-tempo ballad in which the male narrator tells how he and his life partner complement each other.
 The song's main accompaniment comes from piano and a string section, with some pedal steel guitar flourishes.

 Music video

 The music video was directed by Chuck Kuhn, and premiered on CMT on July 26, 1996, during "The CMT Delivery Room".
 It was the first video of his career where Chesney had a haircut.
 It shows Chesney singing the song on a front porch, as well as interacting with various people.
 The video was shot in the town of Colton, Washington.